RuiGao9/RuiGao9.github.io/_projects/project1.md

 ---
-title: 'Learning notes about the TSEB-2T model'
+title: 'Artificial Agricultural Drainage Ditch System(AADDS) Detection and Delination'
-date: 2025-05-15
+date: 2018-08-23
-permalink: /posts/2025/05/blog-post-1/
+permalink: /projects/2018/08/project1/
 tags:
+  - Drainage
+  - Image Processing
+  - Signal Processing
+  - ArcMap
-  - EvapoTranspiration
+  - ArcGIS-Pro
-  - Modeling
+  - Python
-  - Learning Materials
+  - Matlab
 ---

 What you can see is: